 Type 2: The Startup Creator

 Unlike other types of entrepreneurs, the Type 2 entrepreneur concentrates on the early stages of a business, from creating the concept to launching and early growth.
-Their impact on the business world comes from their ability to introduce new and innovative products or services that can adapt to evolving consumer needs and fill market gaps.
+Their impact on the business world comes from their ability to introduce new and innovative products or services that adapt to evolving consumer needs and fill market gaps.

 Type 3: The Big Company Innovator